UVADS/DS1001/README.md

 # NOTES
 ## ToDo
 - A Little Bit About the Course: revise with course updates once finalized
-- What you’ll learn along the way: revise course objectives with updates - consider making these more "skill" based rather than theoretical since that's how we're trending
 - How You’ll Know You Are Learning (Assignments): repeditive - clean up
 - Bundles: revise as decisions are finalized
 - Schedule of Topics: add in content as decided
 - Guest Speakers: Add in speaker bios/links as decided
 ## For Brian to review
 - Instructor Information: add office hours
-- Miscellaneous: Think Like a Data Scientist Branding (I think this works, its a matter of if you want to stick with the theme.)
 - General Assignment Description: review MIDT and QUIZ descriptions.
 Review Flexibility blurb
-- Course Bibliography (and LOs)
+- Course Bibliography
-- A few policies that govern the class: Honor pledge - if we keep this we should be enforcing; consider adding a GenAI section for explicit instruction
+- A few policies that govern the class: Honor pledge - consider adding a GenAI section for explicit instruction; Attendance - review bolded note on READ/LAB review during lecture